ncatlab/nlab-content/pages/6/1/8/0/816/content.md

 2. to generalize everything straightforwardly from the [[Set]]-[[enriched category|enriched]] context to arbitrary $V$-enriched contexts.

 Heuristically, the weight $W : K \to V$ encodes the way in which one generalizes the concept of a [[cone]] over a diagram $F$ from something with just a tip from which morphisms are emanating down to $F$ to a more intricate structure over the diagram $F$.
-For instance in the application to [[homotopy limit]]s discussed below with $V = $[[SSet]] the weight is such that it ensures that not only 1-morphisms are emanating from the tip, but that any triangle formed by these is filled by a 2-cell, every tetrahedron by a 3-cell, etc.
+For instance in the application to [[homotopy limit]]s discussed below with $V$ set to [[SimpSet]] the weight is such that it ensures that not only 1-morphisms are emanating from the tip, but that any triangle formed by these is filled by a 2-cell, every tetrahedron by a 3-cell, etc.

 #Definition#